 To ensure that our migratory population of turtles are able to continue using the island as a breeding ground for generations to come, we need guardians to stop the poaching activity on Lang Tengah.
-Our operation can only function if we have a dedicated team of individuals willing to partake in our conservation practices.
+Our operation can only function if we have a dedicated team of individuals willing to partake in our conservation practices, including our new marine research projects.
 This is the main reason for joining our project, and watching a turtle laying eggs or hatchlings scampering down to the water’s edge are your rewards – sights rarely seen by most, and a real privilege to witness.

 This is mostly to cover your food, accommodation, project training and leisure activities.

-After a late breakfast, we conduct nest inspections to make sure that the eggs are developing well and haven’t succumb to predator attacks.
-Lunch is then followed by free time, where we normally go jungle trekking to secluded snorkelling spots around the island, but volunteers are equally free to laze on Turtle Bay and enjoy the serenity.
+After breakfast, we conduct nest inspections to make sure that the eggs are developing well and haven’t succumb to predator attacks.
+Depending on which research phase you join for, you will also be split into groups to undertake the affiliated surveys.
+Lunch is then followed by free time (or surveys, if they were missed in the morning), where we normally go jungle trekking to secluded snorkelling spots around the island, but volunteers are equally free to laze on Turtle Bay and enjoy the serenity.
 The main aspect of the volunteer’s responsibilities is to assist in nightly patrols along the beaches in search of nesting mothers.
-This is divided into shifts between the hours of 9pm – 6am.
+This is divided into shifts between the hours of 8pm – 7am.

 Stripped-back and open-air, the camp lies slightly recessed behind the secluded beach on Turtle Bay.

 Think rustic, jungle living – bucket-showers, camp fires and the lullabies of crickets, frogs and waves.